 Fender Champion 100

-If we were to name the best Fender guitar amp under $500, the flattering title would go to the might Champion 100 (see full specs).
+If we were to name the best Fender guitar amp for a middling price, the flattering title would go to the might Champion 100 (see full specs).

 Packed with 100 watts of solid state power, the device delivers the groove through a set of two 12 inch Fender special designed speakers.